 Off Broadway, Rebecca has performed in the City Center Encores! revivals of Fiorello!, Fanny, Music In The Air, The New Moon and The Pajama Game.
 On the concert stage, she has appeared with the Virginia Symphony, the West Virginia Symphony, the Hillyer Festival Orchestra and the Curtis Opera Orchestra.
 She has also been a headliner soloist at The Great Waters Music Festival in New Hampshire for the past four years.
 In the spring of 2017 she opened the Philadelphia Phillies 135th baseball season singing “God Bless America” during the 7th inning stretch at Citizens Bank Park.

-Rebecca has performed leading roles in theatres throughout the country including 17 shows with Walnut Street Theatre in Philadelphia, also Bristol Riverside Theatre, Pittsburgh CLO, Baltimore Center Stage, Maine State Music Theatre, Asolo Repertory Theatre, Media Theatre and Prince Music Theatre.
-In 2015, Rebecca was featured in a skit with James Corden on his Late, Late Show on CBS, marking her network television debut.
+Rebecca has performed leading roles in theatres throughout the country including 18 shows with Walnut Street Theatre in Philadelphia, also Bristol Riverside Theatre, Pittsburgh CLO, Baltimore Center Stage, Maine State Music Theatre, Asolo Repertory Theatre, Riverside Theatre, Media Theatre and Prince Music Theatre.
+In 2015, Rebecca was featured in an episode with James Corden on his Late, Late Show on CBS, marking her network television debut.
 That same year she also lent her voice to the soundtrack of the multiple award winning film short, The Secret of Joy, a film raising awareness for pediatric cancer directed by Max Bartoli which featured Doris Roberts and Jack Betts.

 In February of 2009 Rebecca was diagnosed with stage II Hodgkin's Lymphoma.
 After months of treatment including surgery, chemotherapy and radiation she is cancer free and enjoying every second of her life, on stage and off.
-When not touring the country, she spends most of her time in the Lakes Region of New Hampshire as well as her home in Philadelphia.
-She is very proud of her West Virginia roots and is also an avid Philadelphia Eagles fan.
+Born in Florida, raised in West Virginia, transplanted to Philadelphia with a little NYC thrown in for good measure, she spends most of her time in the Lakes Region of New Hampshire as well as her home in Philadelphia, but no matter where she is, Rebecca will always be an avid Philadelphia Eagles fan.